unoplatform/uno.extensions/doc/Navigation/Advanced/AdvancedPageNavigation.md

 }
 ```

-If you run the application and click on the Go to SamplePage and clear stack button, the go back button doesn't work, since the frame back-stack is empty.
+If you run the application and click on the Go to SamplePage and clear stack button, the go back button is disabled, since the frame back-stack is empty.

 - Clear stack